 We emphasize that the latter RDDI force fundamentally arises from two-body entanglement~\cite{Behunin2010non}.
 The eigenvectors of the force operator $\hat{F}_{\rm RDDI} (r)$ are the two Bell states

 with eigenvalues $\pm F_{eg,ge}(r)$.
+For a given two-atom state $\rho(t)$, the absolute value of the RDDI force is proportional to to the probability difference of the two-atom state on these two entangled states, i.e., $F_{\rm RDDI} (r,t)\propto|\langle\Psi^{+}|\rho(t)|\Psi^{+}\rangle-\langle\Psi^{-}|\rho(t)|\Psi^{-}\rangle|$.
 This immediately reveals that, to maximize the RDDI force, one needs to prepare the atom pair in one of these two entangled states.
 We also note that, the RDDI force presents a readout of two-body entanglement.
 This entanglement force between transition dipoles is fundamentally different from van der Waals force~\cite{Casimir1948retardation} and the force generated by the permanent dipole-dipole interaction~\cite{craig1998molecular}.
 We emphasize that the maximum possible RDDI force (the eigenvalue of the force operator) is determined by the atom-atom distance $r$.
 However, the exact time-dependent envelope of the RDDI force in a specific dynamical process is determined by the atomic two-body entanglement.